Moving to ZFS from Btrfs

 I usually name the first zpool after the name of the machine rather than

 Matrix references.
-I also always use the /dev/disk/by-id/ata-
+I also always use the /dev/disk/by-id/ata- name of

 the device.
 These names don’t reshuffle if the number or order of drives